Previous dayMarch 19, 2026Next day

 125.4 km---✓ ReviewedUSGS →

-A magnitude 2.5 seismic event took place 39 km ESE of Pedro Bay, Alaska on March 19, 2026 at 21:49 UTC.
-The hypocenter lay at 125.4 km, placing this in the intermediate depth category.
-Coordinates: 59.693°, -153.420°.
+The USGS recorded this magnitude 2.5 earthquake 39 km ESE of Pedro Bay, Alaska at 21:49 UTC on March 19, 2026.
+This was a intermediate depth earthquake, focused at 125.4 km depth.
+The epicenter is at 59.693°, -153.420°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-19